masonelmore/esi/docs/UniverseApi.md

 > []int32 GetUniverseCategories(ctx, optional)
 Get item categories

-Get a list of item categories  --- Alternate route: `/dev/universe/categories/`  Alternate route: `/legacy/universe/categories/`  Alternate route: `/v1/universe/categories/`  --- This route expires daily at 11:05
+Get a list of item categories  ---  This route expires daily at 11:05

 ### Required Parameters